krusynth/startboard/README.md

 hooked up to it as a media center, I just needed to create an html page I could load into a browser.

-I didn't want to have to use a server to run this, so I that meant everything must run client-side.
+I didn't want to have to use a server to run this, so everything must run client-side.
 This means avoiding most messy OAuth, but also prevents me from being able to load local JSON files due to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 Thus, all of our config must be in Javascript files.